 As time goes on I will add photographs for sale onto this website.
 If you are looking for a photo of a particular place, animal or bird, please email me – I may have some.
 It’s difficult to know how valuable and enjoyable one’s poetry and photography really are to others.
 So please give me your polite and constructive feedback through this website or at mstrasmore@gmail.com .

 Here is summary of my last 10 + years of walking and travel adventures.
-Many of these are available in my books on Blurb.com
+Many of these are available in my books on Blurb.com – the titles are given in Italics

 In 2012 I walked across England and my book of photos and poetry is called: “The English Coast to Coast Walk: An inner and Outer Journey.”